bradleyac/resume-generator/documentation/system-architecture.md

 ### Lifecycle of a Job Posting

-When a job posting is imported, it is initially stored in the PendingPostings NoSQL container in Azure CosmosDB.
+When a job posting is imported, it is stored in the Postings NoSQL container in Azure CosmosDB with a status of Pending.
 The Azure CosmosDB change feed will notify Azure Functions that a document was added and trigger artifact generation for the job posting.
-When the artifacts (resume, cover letter) are complete, the posting is moved to the CompletedPostings NoSQL container and the artifacts can be downloaded from the frontend.
+When the artifacts (resume, cover letter) are complete, the posting is updated to a status of Ready and the artifacts can be downloaded from the frontend.
+Job postings can be marked Applied and Archived in the frontend once they are in the Ready status.

 ### Anatomy of a Resume